 SCOTT A. GRIFFIN

-SCOTT A. GRIFFIN practices exclusively in the areas of bankruptcy, restructuring and insolvency law, with a particular focus on distressed M&A. Mr. Griffin has routinely represented buyers and sellers of distressed assets.
+SCOTT A. GRIFFIN practices primarily in the areas of bankruptcy, restructuring and insolvency law, with a particular focus on distressed M&A. Mr. Griffin has routinely represented buyers and sellers of distressed assets.
 He also represents parties in interest in all aspects of in-court and out-of-court national and cross-border bankruptcies, restructurings and reorganizations.
 For more than 15 years, Mr. Griffin has represented debtors, ad hoc and official committees of creditors, secured creditors, administrative agents and trustees.
 He has represented these parties in complex reorganizations and restructurings across a wide variety of industries, including financial services, real estate, automotive, aviation, retail, healthcare, energy, oil and gas, commodities and metals, and telecommunications.

 Prior to founding the firm, Mr. Griffin worked in a New York City bankruptcy boutique and in the restructuring practices of several major New York-based international law firms, including White & Case LLP, Cadwalader Wickersham & Taft,LLP and Jones Day.

 In his free time, Scott is an avid outdoorsman and “semi-serious” runner, having competed in numerous marathons and half-marathons (clocking a 3:30 PR at the 2014 Chicago Marathon).

 - U.S. District Court Southern District of New York